 What is “the customer experience”?
-A lot of people wonder is meant with customer experience.
-The problem is that the term customer experience is used ambiguously and too often just to present old wine in new bottles.
+A lot of people wonder what is meant by customer experience.
+Too often the term customer experience is used ambiguously or simply to present old wine in new bottles.

 Customer experience management is not the successor of CRM, it is not a better word for call center management and it is not about “staging” some interactions with customer services.

 Jeff Bezos, CEO of Amazon (shown in the picture above presenting the Kindle 2 ebook Reader), explains his understanding of customer experience in the BusinessWeek article “How Amazon Aims to Keep You Clicking”:

 “Internally, customer service is a component of customer experience,” he says.
 “Customer experience includes having the lowest price, having the fastest delivery, having it reliable enough so that you don’t need to contact [anyone].
 Then you save customer service for those truly unusual situations.”

 So a customer experience includes all encounters and interactions that customers have with your product, services and brand.
 The core concept is to deliver customer value through each of these three areas and not just by doing “a little bit of customer experience management in the call center”.